aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/3-add-wallet-support.md

 # Add Wallet support

-Wallet is a program that used to submit a transaction to chain.
+A *wallet* is a program that used to submit a transaction to chain.

-Aptos provides a [wallet adapter](https://github.com/aptos-labs/aptos-wallet-adapter) that saves us time and work in implementing wallets logic and a UI package we can use to add a wallet connect button and a wallet selector modal.
+Aptos provides a [wallet adapter](../../concepts/wallet-adapter-concept.md) that saves us time and work in implementing wallets logic and a UI package we can use to add a wallet connect button and a wallet selector modal.

-You can read about it more in the [Wallet Adapter Concept](../../concepts/wallet-adapter-concept) page.
+You can read about it more in the [Wallet Adapter Concept](../../concepts/wallet-adapter-concept.md) page.

-1. Stop the local server if running
+1. Stop the local server if running.
-2. In the `client` folder run
+2. In the `client` folder, run:

 ```cmd
 npm i @aptos-labs/wallet-adapter-react@0.2.2